binzzheng/DVC-PyTorch/README.md

 The HEVC test sequence is used to test the video compression performance, you can download it and put it in `./data/h265_compress/videos/`.
 The test process here is based on the class B in the HEVC test sequence.
 You can test other common datasets such as UVG in a similar way.

 The video processed by DVC has a resolution limit, and here you need to manually crop the video to a multiple of 64.
-Take the class B in the hevc test sequence as an example, you need to crop 1920x1080 to 1920x1024.
+Take the class B in the HEVC test sequence as an example, you need to crop 1920x1080 to 1920x1024.

 ```
 cd data/h265_compress/